MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 - Open the Admin Center, go to **Search & intelligence** > **Customizations** > **Verticals** and select the **All** vertical.
 - Select **Manage connector result**.
 Ensure that **Show results inline** is selected and that the connections that you want to enable for Search and Copilot are checked.

+## Semantic Labels in Microsoft 365 Copilot

+As stated earlier, it is recommended that you apply as many semantic labels to your schema as applicable.
+This is because your end-users can use semantic labels as part of their prompt in Microsoft 365 Copilot.
+For example, an end-user can ask Copilot for all of the files that were last modified within the last week.
+If the `lastModifiedDateTime` semantic label is not applied to your schema, then Microsoft 365 Copilot will not be able to return the expected result to that user.

 ## See also

 - [Microsoft Graph connectors APIs](/graph/connecting-external-content-connectors-api-overview?context=microsoft-365-copilot/extensibility/context)